 Kloof Conservancy has donated over R 500 000 to Krantzkloof Nature Reserve over the past 6 years.

-The Conservancy has funded invasive alien eradication programmes and the improvement of facilities such as picnic sites, accommodation, entrances and security and also assists with maintaining the network of trails.
+The Conservancy has funded invasive alien eradication programmes and the improvement of facilities such as picnic sites, staff accommodation, and entrances and has also assists with maintaining the network of trails.

 Kloof Conservancy works very closely with the Ezemvelo Honorary Officers who are based at Krantzkloof Nature Reserve.
 Most activities and projects relating to the reserve are done in partnership with the Honorary Officers.